katrinyordanova/Old-Mac-Donald/README.md

 The verse is repeated for each animal and its sound.

 ## Example
-For example if we give the name "cat" and sound "meow", the verse will be
+If we give the name "cat" and sound "meow", the verse will be

 ```
 Old MACDONALD had a farm, E-I-E-I-O